Python-PyQt/PyQt6-Docs/descriptions/QtGui/QDesktopServices-setUrlHandler-f-1.rst

 If  is used to set a new handler for a scheme which already has a handler, the existing handler is simply replaced with the new one.
 Since :sip:ref:`~PyQt6.QtGui.QDesktopServices` does not take ownership of handlers, no objects are deleted when a handler is replaced.

 Note that the handler will always be called from within the same thread that calls :sip:ref:`~PyQt6.QtGui.QDesktopServices.openUrl`.

+You must call :sip:ref:`~PyQt6.QtGui.QDesktopServices.unsetUrlHandler` before destroying the handler object, so the destruction of the handler object does not overlap with concurrent invocations of :sip:ref:`~PyQt6.QtGui.QDesktopServices.openUrl` using it.

 iOS
 ---